ivanzoid/ypload/Readme.md

-# yfload
+# ypload

-`yfload` is utility for uploading image files to Yandex.Fotki service.
+`ypload` is utility for uploading image files to Yandex.Fotki service.

 ## Usage

-    yfload <imageFile>
+    ypload <imageFile>

 ## Installation

-- If you are on OS X, you may grab binary here: https://github.com/ivanzoid/yfload-bin/releases
+- If you have Go installed (install with `apt-get install golang` for Ubuntu/Debian, `brew install go` with Homebrew on OS X):
-- If you are not on OS X or wish to compile from source:
+0. Make sure you have set `GOPATH` environment variable (to some existing folder, ~/go for example)
- - Get Go compiler, version >= 1.3 is required (`apt-get install golang` for Ubuntu/Debian)
+1. `go get install ypload`
- - `GOPATH=/tmp go get ./...`
+2. If your `PATH` contains `GOPATH`, then just run as `ypload ...`, otherwise run as `$GOPATH/bin/ypload ...`

- - `GOPATH=/tmp go build yfload.go`
+- If you don't have (and/or don't want) Go installed: grab binary in releases tab.

 ## Author

-Ivan Zezyulya, yfload@zoid.cc
+Ivan Zezyulya, ypload@zoid.cc

 ## License

-`yfload` is available under the MIT license.
+`ypload` is available under the MIT license.
 See the LICENSE file for more info.